-• Are not precluded from receiving Assistive Technology, but may not receive the remote supports component.
+- Are not precluded from receiving Assistive Technology, but may not receive the remote supports component.
 Remote supports is intended to reduce the participant's need for direct support that is available a part of the Supported Living service.
 As such, remote supports is built into the Supported Living rate and cannot be authorized as a discrete service.
-Requirements for the delivery of remote supports as part of the Supported Living service is in the Main Module- Additional Needed Information (Optional) section of this waiver.

-- May receive Vehicle Accessibility Adaptations when the vehicle being adapted and utilized by the participant is not agency owned, leased or rented. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct his or her services through a participant-directed services model in a private home.
+Any use of remote supports must comply with 442.301(c)(4)(vi)(A) through (D) related to privacy, control of schedule and activities and access to visitors. - May receive Vehicle Accessibility Adaptations when the vehicle being adapted and utilized by the participant is not agency owned, leased or rented. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct their services through a participant-directed services model in a private home.

-The rate includes Behavioral Support.
+The rate will include Behavioral Support.
 Behavioral Support may only be authorized as a discrete service when it is used to support a participant to access Community Participation Support or to maintain employment when provided at the participant's place of employment.